-National 4-H Congress-Held in Atlanta, Georgia, November, 2020.
+National 4-H Congress-Held in Atlanta, Georgia.
 Delegates participate in self-development seminars, tours, and a service project, while exchanging ideas with youth from across the country.
-Qualifications: must be in 10-12th grade at the time of selection; maximum age is 18 as of January 1, 2020.
 Please follow the link for more information: http://national4-hcongress.com/.

 Space Camp – 4-H Missions in Space program, known as Space Camp, is a fun-filled weekend for middle school youth at the U.S. Space & Rocket Center where participants: